Samuelk-Chase/CS3450-Software-Engineering/Design/lowLevelDoc.md

 **Priority**: High

-**Why:** Its vital to our program to have a system that creates attributes for other enties.
+**Why:** It's vital to our program to have a system that creates attributes for other enties.
 Character entities will be prioritized over bosses initially since we want text and character creation to work early on.
 Once boss battles are implemented boss entites will be worked on.